 The call was all too familiar to us.
-A customer had purchased an OPTIMA® REDTOP® battery for their classic Corvette and just outside of the three-year replacement warranty period they found they were having trouble with it.
+A customer had purchased an OPTIMA REDTOP battery for their classic Corvette and just outside of the three-year free replacement warranty period they found they were having trouble with it.
 Even though the battery worked for them the first three years, their immediate conclusion was that the battery was defective.
 However, when we started asking questions about their application, we found that was probably not the case at all.

-If any automotive battery has a defect from the manufacturing process, it will likely manifest itself well within the first year of use, if not the first month.
-Beyond that timeframe, issues that arise with batteries are generally a result of how or where they are being used.
+If any automotive battery has a defect from the manufacturing process, it will likely manifest itself well within the first year of use, if not the first few weeks.
+Beyond that time frame, issues that arise with batteries are generally a result of how or where they are being used.
 In the case of this battery, it was being used in a classic 1957 Chevrolet Corvette.

 The car had a frame-off restoration and was absolutely immaculate.
 It was clear the owner wasn't afraid to spend money to make the car "right," but when we asked about how he maintained the battery, we didn't hear a response that was conducive to long battery life.
 We'll start by noting that the Corvette runs the period correct generator, as opposed to a more modern alternator, which by itself can cause some problems.

 The current output of generators is controlled by the field current, as well as the speed at which the armature is spinning.
 In short, a generator will generally not charge or even maintain an automotive battery when the engine is running at idle.
 That means the car needs to be driven at speed, in order for the generator to begin functioning in the way we all expect alternators to function.